Fine-Grained Complexity for Quantum Problems from Size-Preserving Circuit-to-Hamiltonian Constructions: Acknowledgments

 \section{Acknowledgments}

 NHC and YCS thank Chunhao Wang and Christopher Ye for valuable discussions.
 FLG thanks Suguru Tamaki for discussions.
+The authors thank anonymous referees for their comments.

-NHC is supported by NSF Award FET-2243659, NSF Career Award FET-2339116, Google Scholar Award, and DOE Quantum Testbed Finder Award DE-SC0024301.
+NHC is supported by NSF Award FET-2535028, NSF Award FET-2243659, NSF Career Award FET-2339116, Google Scholar Award, and DOE Quantum Testbed Finder Award DE-SC0024301.
 YCS is supported by NSF Award FET-2339116 and NSF Award FET-2243659.
-AH is supported by JSPS KAKENHI grant No.~24H00071.
-FLG is supported by JSPS KAKENHI grant No.~24H00071, MEXT Q-LEAP grant No.~JPMXS0120319794, JST ASPIRE grant No.~JPMJAP2302 and JST CREST grant No.~JPMJCR24I4.
+AH is supported by JSPS KAKENHI grant No.~24H00071, 25K24674, 25K2446.
+FLG is supported by JSPS KAKENHI grant No.~24H00071, 25K24674, 25K2446, MEXT Q-LEAP grant No.~JPMXS0120319794, JST ASPIRE grant No.~JPMJAP2302 and JST CREST grant No.~JPMJCR24I4.